Uday-461/portfolio/content/post/how-i-built-rag-system/index.md

 ## Conclusion

-Building this RAG system taught me that the most effective AI applications aren't about having the biggest models or the most sophisticated algorithms—they're about understanding real user problems and solving them practically.
+Building this RAG system taught me that the most effective AI applications aren't about having the biggest models or the most sophisticated algorithms-they're about understanding real user problems and solving them practically.

 By combining semantic search with grounded generation, we transformed a complex, frustrating process into something that just works.
-Small businesses can now focus on what they do best—running their business—instead of navigating bureaucratic taxonomies.
+Small businesses can now focus on what they do best-running their business-instead of navigating bureaucratic taxonomies.

 The key insight: **Sometimes the best AI systems don't replace human expertise, they make human expertise accessible to everyone.**